dylan-lang/opendylan/documentation/cffi-win32-reference/source/c-ffi.rst

 programmatically, but others are implicit and only really exist in the compiler.
 Some of the properties may be empty.

 A *referenced type* is the designator type to which a pointer refers.
-A designator’s *referenced-type* only has a value for subtypes of ``<C-statically-typed-pointer>``.
+A designator’s *referenced-type* only has a value for subtypes of :class:`<C-statically-typed-pointer>`.
 Programs can access the referenced type through the function *referenced-type*.

 A designator class’s *pointer-type* only has a value for each of those types that has a pointer designator type that refers to it.
 Most